Seneca-BSA/bsa/docs/seh500/lab3.md

         stop:                           @ define a new label called stop nop                         @ do nothing
             b       stop                @ jump back label stop to form a loop

+1. Start the code in debug mode but don't run the code yet.
+Open up the memory view and start monitoring memory address `0x20000000`.
+You should see `00000005` at address `0x20000000`, which is the variable `num`.
+Right click in memory view and change the cell size to 1 byte.
+Refer to the Endianness discussion in the lab intro to determine if the data is stored as Little-endian or Big-endian in memory.
+Afteward, change the view back to 4 bytes for easier reading.

 1. Execute the code above, pay attention the what is happening in each register then record the PSR flags after each arithmetic instruction and submit it as part of the lab question.